SuperDuperKev/VR-Project-1/README.md

    - [x] Have appropriate lighting
  - For a B
    - [x] Add an additional 5 unique models
-   - [x] Give the use control over the lighting
+   - [x] Give the use control over the lighting (light switch within the scene)
    - [x] Be able to navigate around the space
  - For an A
-   - [x] Interact with certain objects
+   - [x] Interact with certain objects (Clickable sound player and box that spawns other boxes)

 ### Planned timeline and sources as to how everything was achieved
 1) Add a skybox.